The Ultimate Guide to Live-to-VOD Archiving for Professional Broadcasters

 Live-to-VOD is also commonly referred to as “auto-archiving.”
 “Live stream recording” is also a similar function, but this simply refers to the capture of a stream and not necessarily automatically adding it to your VOD library.

 Live-to-VOD archiving benefits broadcasters in many ways.
 For starters, it helps them create an archive of their content that can be repurposed, or it can serve as a record of past events.

-The stream can be repurposed for social media, content marketing, promo videos, or simply as an on-demand video file.
+The stream can be repurposed for social media, content marketing, promo videos, or simply as an on-demand video streaming file.
 Some broadcasters take their live stream recordings and merge them with other content to create special programs, such as documentaries.

 Let’s say, for example, a management company was broadcasting their new artist’s first performance as an opening act.
 Having a recording of this show gives the artists something to track their progress against.
 It also is an interesting memento to have if by chance they make it big one day.

 The ability to auto-archive streams also comes in handy for organizations that want to keep minutes of meetings to refer back to.

 Another major benefit of recording a live stream for on-demand playback is the maximization of profits on monetized content.
 If you only stream something once, your monetization is limited to the viewers who were able to attend as the event was unfolding.